ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_display_config.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 96-99
+GENERATED FROM PYTHON SOURCE LINES 103-107

 ``pointsize``
 -------------
-To show the gradient constraint violation we can use the ``pointsize`` parameter
+The ``pointsize`` parameter is used when showing the gradient constraint violations to change the violation point sizes.

 ..
-GENERATED FROM PYTHON SOURCE LINES 99-101
+GENERATED FROM PYTHON SOURCE LINES 107-109

 .. code-block:: Python